telerik/maui-docs/controls/rating/rating-events.md

 position: 6
 slug: rating-events
 ---

 # Events

-RadRating provides the following event:
+The Rating provides the `ValueChanged` event, which occurs whenever the `Value` property is changed.

-* `ValueChanged`: Occurs whenever Value property is changed.
-The ValueChanged event handler receives two parameters:
+The `ValueChanged` event handler receives two parameters:

-	* The `sender` argument which is of type `object`, but can be cast to `RadShapeRating` or `RadTemplatedRating` type;
+* The `sender` argument which is of type `object`, but can be cast to the `RadShapeRating` or `RadTemplatedRating` type.
-	* А `ValueChangedEventArgs` object which exposes both old and new values of the `Value` property.
+* А `ValueChangedEventArgs` object, which exposes both old and new values of the `Value` property.

 ## See Also

 - [Shape Rating]({% slug rating-shape-rating%})